segmentio/segment-docs/src/guides/filtering-data.md

 If you are using [multiple instances of a destination](/docs/connections/destinations/add-destination/#connecting-one-source-to-multiple-instances-of-a-destination), any settings you set in the integrations object are applied to all instances of the destination.
 You cannot specify an instance of a destination to apply Integrations object settings to.

-Note that destination flags are **case sensitive** and match the destination's name in the docs (for example, "AdLearn Open Platform", "awe.sm", "MailChimp", etc.).
+Note that destination flags are **case sensitive** and match the destination's name in the docs (for example, "AdLearn Open Platform", "awe.sm", or "MailChimp").

 Your data is sent to your warehouse (if you have one) and into the Segment backend systems regardless of what is in the integrations object.